get dual citizenship blog

 How long does it take to have my driver's license translated in Italy?

-It usually takes a couple days plus international shipping (or you can choose to have it shipped to the hotel/apartment you'll be staying in, thus saving time and money).
+It usually takes a week plus international shipping (or you can choose to have it shipped to the hotel/apartment you'll be staying in, thus saving time and money).

 What do I need to have my license translated?

 A picture of your license is all I need.